dataviscourse/tutorials/lectures/lecture-javascript.md

 It is a **dynamically typed language**, which can be strange for developers who mainly work with strongly typed languages such as C/C++ and Java.
 I personally prefer to work with [TypeScript](https://www.typescriptlang.org/), a strongly typed language that is transpiled into JavaScript for the browser to run.
 However, it's still important to know vanilla JavaScript well.

-Javascript as an object-oriented language uses **prototypical inheritance** instead of a class-based model.
+JavaScript as an object-oriented language uses **prototypical inheritance** instead of a class-based model.
 The ECMAScript 6 version of JavaScript *has* introduced syntactic “sugar” to make object-oriented programming more consistent with other programming languages.
 That means there now are **class definitions**, but you can still use the prototypical features for inheritance that can be extended at runtime.
 If this doesn't mean much to you now, don't worry – we'll go through it slowly.

 ## JavaScript - The Very Basic

 If you know any other mainstream programming language, JavaScript will feel sufficiently familiar.

-We can write to the console (helpful for debugging by calling the *log* method of the *console* object). **Hint: open up your browser's developer tools to see the output generated by the examples here.
+We can write to the console (helpful for debugging by calling the *log* method of the *console* object).

+**Hint: open up your browser's developer tools to see the output generated by the examples here.
 Type in a `clear()` and re-execute this as we go so that it's easier to follow along)**

 {% include code.html id="consolelog" file="consolelog.js" code="" js="true" preview="false" %}

-It has **variables** which hold **values**:
+It has **variables** that hold **values**:
 {% include code.html id="variables" file="variables.js" code="" js="true" preview="false" %}

 The first thing to notice is that JavaScript’s variables are **dynamically typed**: you don’t need to declare their types before using them, and they can refer to values of different types at different times in the program execution.
 (This is convenient but quite error-prone: it’s usually a bad idea to make too much use of this feature.)